livingdocsIO/documentation/guides/image-services.md

 You need to configure your image service in the server.
 You add the configuration for one or more image services as well as the selected image service.

-Below we'll outline the configuration for imgix.
+Below we'll outline the configuration for Imgix.

 #### Server Configuration